LeBron critical on his show of US efforts to get Griner home - NewsBreak

 LeBron critical on his show of US efforts to get Griner home

-LeBron James is publicly criticizing the United States' handling of WNBA All-Star Brittney Griner's case in a trailer for an upcoming episode of his television show: "The Shop: Uninterrupted."
+LeBron James is publicly sharing his disappointment about the handling of Brittney Griner's case, criticizing the United States' efforts to bring the WNBA All-Star home in a trailer for an upcoming episode of his television show: “The Shop: Uninterrupted.”

 Griner is on trial in Russia for drug possession.
 She pleaded guilty last week and will appear again in court on Thursday.